 Here’s my story.

-Notes: This post was written in 2013, one year after I walked away from a six-figure job and launched a solo law practice.
-Since April 2015, I have been working with clients as a career coach and helping them take their own risks.
+Note: This post was written in 2013, one year after I walked away from a six-figure job and launched a solo law practice.
+Since April 2015, I have been working with clients as a executive coach and helping them take their own risks.

 When published, this was one of my most popular posts.